 -Short & Long Term Goal Setting

--Managing Emotions / Learning the difference between good and bad stress
+-Managing Emotions ex: Learning the difference between good and bad stress

 Isn't horseback riding a individual sport?

-Horseback riding is not typically a team sport but Trinity Farm encourages its students to create lasting friendships, experience new challenges and demonstrate the skills they have worked hard to attain.
+Trinity Farm encourages riders to create lasting friendships, experience new challenges and demonstrate the skills they have worked hard to attain.

 Who can be a team member?

 General team membership is open to all Trinity Farm riders of all ability levels.
-However, JV and Varsity team members have expectations of a higher level of commitment.
 There is no fee to join the team!
-Team events, sportswear and educational days can be paid on your Monthly Invoice.
 (Scholarships, sponsorship and fundraisers help keep costs to a minimum.)

 ALL Trinity Farm equestrian team members are encouraged to...